JDDoesDev/presentations/OSMI.md

 We have job security, but there are always bugs, feature requests, or any number of issues that keep projects from ever being complete.

-Note:  By the time you get to a point where you think you're done and your Trello board is empty, it's time for a reskin or rebuild.
+Note:  By the time you get to a point where you think you're done and your issue queue is empty, it's time for a reskin or rebuild.

 <!--s-->

 ## SEVERE LACK OF RESEARCH

 Note:  Although it was suspected that there was a higher incidence of mental illness in the tech community, there was no specific tech community research done.
+Sites like devpression.com

 <!--s-->

 ## FORTUNATELY, we don't have to rely on speculation anymore...
 The research has been done!

+Note: And is still being done

 <!--s-->